technofocus-pte/fbricadmingovpdepth/Lab Guides/Lab 5/lab 5 - Integrating Microsoft Fabric with Microsoft Purview.md

 ## Task 5 - Authenticate to Fabric tenant

-1. Switch back to  [Azure portal](https://portal.azure.com/), search for **Microsoft Entra ID**.
+1. Switch back to  Azure portal - `https://portal.azure.com/`, search
+    for **Microsoft Entra ID**.

     ![A screenshot of a computer Description automatically